excellalabs/dora-capability-reference-guide/README.md

 ### Team Experimentation

+For an organization to fully benefit from modern software development techniques, teams must be able to experiment with real users to achieve agreed upon business outcomes.
+This allows developers to quickly prototyp and test ideas as they learn more about the problem, and design solutions.
+This practice helps teams ship features that add value to the organization frequently.
+Team members should be able to work on new ideas without having to get external permission, they should be able to update specifications during development, and the ability to make changes to stories without having to get external approval.
+Providing treams with information and context lets themmake informed decisions about the right work to do.
+It's up the individual performing the work to fill in details and update user stories when they deem it appropriate.
+Developer's shoudln't be handed strict, unchangeable requirements, but rather leaned on to experiment to uncover the best solution.

+#### Ways To Improve Team Experimentation

+- Hold regular hackathons to let teams experiment with new tools and technologies.
+- Encourages teams to iterate on and conitnually improve solutions.
+- Allow developers and operators to talk to and observe customers.

 ### Visibility Of Work In The Value Stream

 This represents the extent to which teams have a good understand of how their work flow from business requirements all the way to customers.
 Teams that are proficient at value visibiity are able to easily see the visual flow of their work through the flow, and information about the flow is readily made readily available.
 A useful technique to develop this is value stream mapping.
 Gather stakeholders from every part of the product development lifecycle and create a diagram of process blogs.
 Record in each process block the team that manages that process, the steps they use to accomplish that process, the time it takes to complete the process, and the percentage of items that hit a stage without requiring rework.
 Looks for prcoesses that block or produce low quality work, or processes that have a long lead time for completion.
 Work with stakeholder to identify what a future value stream might look like as well.
 Teams should be evaluating the current state and future state every six months to a year.